mdewolfe/mdewolfe/README.md

 ### This Week's Interest

 Privacy.
-Looking into Passkey integration, and how to keep people's data private, or even question if it really is needed at all.
+Looking into Passkey integration, and how to keep people's data private.
+Mainly, is someone;s data really needed at all?

 ### My Motto